Skip to main content

 • Clean mirrors

-A checklist should guide work, not create pressure or unrealistic expectations.
+A checklist should support productivity, not create pressure.

 • Appreciating good work